jvisser/msu-md-mk2/README.md

 ### HOW TO USE

+NB: For the 32X version you need a real Sega/Mega CD.

 1. Obtain source ROM.
 2. Use the BPS patch file from the current release to patch your ROM.
 I recommend FLIPS.
    -> https://dl.smwcentral.net/11474/floating.zip